jr645920/fitness-gui/README.md

     git clone https://github.com/jr645920/fitness-gui.git
     ```

-2. Open the project in Visual Studio.

-3. Build and run the application.
+2. Download the .zip file and extract the files.

 ## Usage

-1. Launch the application.
+1. Launch the application in Visual Studio.

-2. ...
+2. Make sure to unblock the Form1 and Form2 files.
+This can be done by right clicking on the .resx files, going to properties, and checking "unblock".

+3. In Visual Studio, press start and have fun!